 4. Seville, spectacular processions and sunshine

-Okay, the Holy Week processions are pretty out of this world.
+Seville is a wonderful place during Easter.
+The Holy Week from 5th-12th of April is a must-see - the processions are out of this world.
 Hop on a train from Barcelona to Seville and watch spectacular parades taking over the stunning Andalusian capital, whose architecture mixes Gothic and Islamic influence.

 5. Venice, Easter celebrations by the lagoon